cfpb/Metro2/API.md

 `/api/events/{event_id}/evaluator/{evaluator_id}/`

 GET - returns a JSON with a `hits` field composed of a list that contains one object per EvaluatorResult for a single event (with the id `event_id`) and evaluator (whose ID matches `evaluator_id`) combo.

-The keys in each object would be the list of fields saved in field_values for that EvaluatorResult.
+The keys in each EvaluatorResult object are the list of fields returned by the `result_summary_fields` method on the EvaluatorMetadata object. (i.e. the list of fields specified in the `fields_used` column of the SSoTS, plus a few defaults)

 **Example response:**
 ```JSON